wellsst/online-cv/README.md

 <img src="https://img.shields.io/badge/featured%20on-JT-red.svg" height="20" alt="Jekyll Themes Shield" >
 </a>

+Notes for managing PDF:

+PDF is generated with the genpdf.bat file which uses wkhtmltopdf.
+There are many other options that I tried but this ended up being about the best.
+It's not perfect but the only outstanding thing that would be nice is to have a page break after the most recent job.
+Page breaks work with the print.scss changes I made and running with --print-media-type...but it doesn't print out a lof things, like colour!
+I tried messing with the css and wk options but have not yet found a solution

+Icons and the Skills would not generate with the locally running jekyll, so you have to push to the remote, wait for github to update (< 30 secs typically), and run wkhtmltopdf on the remote server

+I disabled the footer for PDF as it just wasn't looking good

+Bottom line: online resumes look great and are easy to maintain until it comes time to PDF it...which is what so many recruiters still require...this makes sense since a good printed version is what will be used in your interview etc.

 # Orbit
 > This theme is designed by Xiaoying Riley at [3rd Wave Media](http://themes.3rdwavemedia.com/).
 > Visit her [website](http://themes.3rdwavemedia.com/) for more themes.